CenikLab/CenikLab.github.io/jobs.md

 subtitle: Current Openings
 ---

+#### Postdoctoral Fellow

+We are currently looking for a highly motivated postdoctoral fellow to join the lab.
+You can see some of the current research interests [here](/research).
 If you are interested in joining the lab, please send an email to Can Cenik (ccenik [at] austin.utexas.edu).
 In your email, please include your CV, a brief statement of why you are interested in the lab and contact information for at least 3 references.

+ &nbsp;

-#### Graduate Students and Postdoctoral Fellows
+#### Graduate Students

-We are currently looking for highly motivated graduate students and postdoctoral fellows to join the lab.
-You can see some of the current research interests [here](/research).
+We accept rotation students from all programs within [ICMB](https://icmb.utexas.edu/graduate-programs).
+Please email Can if you are interested in learning more about rotation projects.

  &nbsp;